Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 True.

 The tragedy is that truth has become politically inconvenient.

-Because solving the crisis honestly would require admitting that every tribe is partly right.
+Solving the crisis honestly would require admitting that every tribe is partly right —

-And partly wrong.
+and partly wrong.

 The progressive fantasy says: